 If a command is terminated by the control operator &, the shell executes the command in the background in a subshell.
 The shell does not wait for the command to finish, and the return status is 0.
+These are referred to as asynchronous commands.
 Commands separated by a; are executed sequentially; the shell waits for each command to terminate in turn.
 The return status is the exit status of the last command executed.